 Sun-dried tomatoes have a strong flavor, so I recommend pairing this spinach and sun-dried tomato pasta with light rosé such as one from Provence or Languedoc-Roussillon.

-Yes, this spinach and sun-dried tomato pasta with cheese can easily be prepared in advance, but I wouldn’t recommend keeping it more than 24 hours.
+This spinach and sun-dried tomato pasta with cheese can easily be prepared in advance, but I wouldn’t recommend keeping it more than 24 hours.
 The cheesy sauce will dry out, and it won’t taste as good as it would fresh.

 I would recommend letting it cool, and then place in an airtight glass container to keep overnight.